 The EPA considers that, in relation to the school hall, noise from normal school activities in class hours would not be acoustically significant.
-However, the use of the school hall and other facilities for events, particularly outside school hours, has the potential to adversely impact on residences.
+However, the use of the hall for other events, particularly outside school hours, has the potential to adversely impact on residences.